lazywinadmin/lazywinadmin.github.io/_posts/2013/2013-11-10-PowerShell_-_Add_AD_Site_Subnet.md

 "CN=192.168.8.0/24,CN=Subnets,CN=Sites,CN=Configuration,DC=FX,DC=LAB".
 ```

-The parameter <b>-PassThru</b> must be used if you want to see the output of this cmdlet.
+The parameter `-PassThru` must be used if you want to see the output of this cmdlet.

 ```powershell
 PS C:\LazyWinAdmin> import-csv .\subnets.csv | New-ADReplicationSubnet -PassThru -Verbose